|Things to do in Barcelona|

 Moving to Barcelona.
-Advice and useful information about moving to Barcelona and about living and working in Barcelona.
+Advice and tips on finding long term accommodation.
 This article helps you with moving issues like finding long term accommodation, legal requirements such as NIE resident documents and other papers.
 If you didn't get the answer to all your questions about moving to Barcelona, then contact us.
-We are happy to help.
+You might also be interested in our guide to working in Barcelona

 Rooms for rent in shared flats in Barcelona